matrix-org/synapse/docs/workers.md

 REST endpoints itself, but you should set `send_federation: False` in the shared configuration file to stop the main synapse sending this traffic.

-Note that if running multiple federation senders then you must list each instance in the `federation_sender_instances` option by their `worker_name`.
-If you add or remove instances they must all be stopped and started together.
+If running multiple federation senders then you must list each instance in the `federation_sender_instances` option by their `worker_name`.
+All instances must be stopped and started when adding or removing instances.
 For example:

 ```yaml
 federation_sender_instances: